Introduction

 Yes.
 This is the path to the struct holding the keys of namespace.subkeys.

-This makes it difficult to pass a scoped type around, as it would require to write I18nContext<Locale, i18n::namespaces::ns_namespace::subkeys::sk_subkeys::subkeys_subkeys>.
+This makes it difficult to pass a scoped type around, as it would require writing I18nContext<Locale, i18n::namespaces::ns_namespace::subkeys::sk_subkeys::subkeys_subkeys>.

 Maybe in the future there will be a macro to write this horrible path for you, but I don't think it is really needed for now.